zhiyiYo/PyQt-Fluent-Widgets/README.md

 * [**Microsoft/WinUI-Gallery**: An app demonstrates the controls available in WinUI and the Fluent Design System](https://github.com/microsoft/WinUI-Gallery)

 ## License
 PySide6-Fluent-Widgets adopts dual licenses.
 Non-commercial usage is licensed under [GPLv3](./LICENSE).
-For commercial purposes, please purchase on [爱发电](https://afdian.net/a/zhiyiYo?tab=shop) to support the development of this project.
+For commercial purposes, please purchase [commercial license](https://qfluentwidgets.com/price) to support the development of this project.

 Copyright © 2021 by zhiyiYo.